db0/Doomtown-for-OCTGN/README.md

 The Doomtown Card Game arrives in OCTGN.
 A Brilliant mix of poker, collectible card games and even elements of chess-like tactics, all set in the Weird West (AKA Deadlands) in the boomtown of Gomorra, out in the pacific maze.

-This is the code repository for the game definition.
-Downloading and installing this in OCTGN is not enough, you'll also need to download the [Markers](http://dbzer0.com/pub/Doomtown/markers.o8s) and the [sets](http://octgn.gamersjudgement.com/viewtopic.php?f=9&t=15).
-If this is the first time downloading Doomtown for OCTGN, you should just grab [the whole bundle](http://octgn.gamersjudgement.com/viewtopic.php?f=9&t=18) or check out the [step-by-step instructions](http://dbzer0.com/blog/doomtown-on-octgn).
+This is a repository for the a game definition for the [Online Card and Tabletop Gaming Network (OCTGN)](http://octgn.net).

+* Automation Rank C **(This game definition contains automation of common actions to reduce tediousness amd speed up play.)**

 Available Sets
 ---------